alozano-77/AWS-SAA-C02-Course/README.md

 }
 ```

-SCPs by themselves don't grant permissions.
-When SCPs are enabled,
-there is an implicit deny.
+When SCPs are enabled, there is an default implicit deny.

-You must then add any services you want to Deny such as `DenyS3`
+You must then add any services you want to explicitly deny access to.

 ```json
 {